Privacy Policy

 When you create an account, we collect:

-- Your name and email address, provided by your OAuth sign-in provider (Google or Apple).
+- Your name and email address — provided by your OAuth sign-in provider (Google or Apple), or entered by you directly if you sign up with an email sign-in link.

 - A display name and handle you choose during onboarding.